-If you’re deep into debt and not sure where to turn, borrowing from your 401(k) could be tempting.
-It’s a pot of money not tied to a nerve-racking application process, scrutinizing lenders or credit score requirements.
+If you’re deep in debt and not sure how to get out, borrowing from your 401(k) might seem tempting.
+It’s a pot of money that’s not tied to any application process, scrutinizing lenders or credit score requirements.
+Easy fix, right?

-You lose tax deferment.
-The beauty of contributing to a traditional 401(k) lies in avoiding paying taxes on that money until you cash in.
-To pay back your 401(k), you use taxed income that will be put back into the plan, then later taxed upon withdrawal when you’ve reached the proper age.
+The beauty of contributing to a traditional 401(k) lies in avoiding paying taxes on that money until you withdraw.
+To pay back a loan on your 401(k), you’ll have to use taxed income — and it will then be taxed upon withdrawal when you’ve reached the proper age.
 Ouch!

-Your money loses its protection.
-In general, money ear-marked for retirement is protected from creditors and bankruptcy should you run into financial trouble.
-If you’re in serious trouble and hoping your 401(k) loan will bail you out, have a solid plan in place for not ending up behind on your bills.
+In general, money you’ve saved for retirement is protected from creditors should you run into financial trouble.
+If you’re in serious trouble and hoping your 401(k) loan will bail you out, consider other strategies first.
+You don’t want to give creditors access to money that is currently protected.

 While you have an outstanding 401(k) loan, you most likely won’t be able to continue regular contributions.
 This will severely limit the growth of your retirement fund.
 Getting caught in a cycle of paying back what you’ve taken out will probably also mean a reduced or delayed retirement payout down the road.
 This may turn out to be a huge retirement planning mistake.

-While a 401(k) loan can be beneficial for someone in good financial standing who needs liquid assets quickly, it’s a slippery slope for someone in debt.
-If bill collectors are knocking and the phone won’t stop ringing, first see what you can do to ease the pressure.
-Work to set up a payment schedule and create a budget and put yourself on track to make a dent in what you owe.
+While a 401(k) loan can be beneficial for someone in good financial standing who needs assets quickly, it’s a slippery slope for someone in debt.
+If bill collectors keeping calling, first see what else you can do to ease the pressure.
+Work to set up a payment schedule and create a budget.
+With some careful financial management, you can make a dent in what you owe.
 Borrowing from your 401(k) should be your last resort.

-Protect yourself now, and in the future.
-Talk to your Farm Bureau agent about your retirement goals and how we can help you achieve them.
+Talk to your Farm Bureau agent about your financial goals and how we can help you achieve them.